-Prerequisite: JOURN-205
+3.00 Units Lecture/Lab - CSU Prerequisite: JOURN-205

 A study of the major aspects of newspaper editorial responsibilities.
 Taught in a laboratory setting, course provides practical instruction and experience for campus newspaper editors in writing, editing and evaluating each issue of the Canyon Call, as well as formulating editorial policy.
+May be taken 4 times for credit.